SECTION .0200 APPLICATION PROCEDURE

 Requirements for licensure as an Electrologist

-THEORY: The State of North Carolina uses computer based testing via Prometric (our third party vendor) to administer the theory examination.
 We utilize the International Board of Electrolysis Certification (IBEC) testing instrument.

-Follow these steps to schedule your theory examination:
+To schedule follow these steps to schedule your theory examination:

 Select the AEA (American Electrology Association) as the test sponsor